 Taking extra care of your business’s most profitable clients is a good business policy.
 This extra care can include things like; answering their emails first, going the extra mile when needed, and keeping in communication with all things related to their account.
 Doing this will create a relationship with your client filled with trust and knowledge that you want to help them succeed in their business.
 It will make you irreplaceable to them.

 Cash is King.
 There is an excellent reason this saying is universal because it is true.
 Cash flow refers to the difference between a company’s cash inflows and outflows in any particular period (monthly, quarterly, yearly, etc.).
 In the most basic terms, it is how much cash is flowing into and out of business.
 Net cash answers the question of “How much cash is left over after all the bills are paid?”

-Of course, there are more KPI’s that are important, and an argument could be made for many of them to include them in this article.
+Of course, there are more KPI’s that are important, and an argument could be made for many of them to include in this article.
 If you want to understand your business financials more clearly, start with these four metrics and expand from there.
-There are many metrics for a business owner to choose from; it can be overwhelming at times.
+There are many metrics for a business owner to choose from; it can sometimes be overwhelming.
 Reach Reporting can show you as many or as few as you want in visually enhanced financial reports and professional dashboards.
 It’s what we do here at Reach Reporting.
 We believe Reach Reporting is the best way to find, see, and understand these four KPI’s plus many more.
-Check us out HERE.
+Check out Reach Reporting.
 We offer a free two-week trial, so you can play around and see the difference that Reach Reporting can make in understanding your business financials.